viewflow/django-fsm/README.md

 ### Integer Field support

 You can also use `FSMIntegerField`.
 This is handy when you want to use enum style constants.
-This field is also `db_index=True` by default for speedy db loookups.
 ```python
 class BlogPostStateEnum(object):
     NEW = 10